sketchplugins/plugin-directory/README.md

 - [Artboard presets for social media images](https://github.com/herrhelms/social-artboards-sketch), by herrhelms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
 - [Sketch Repeat](https://github.com/keremciu/sketch-repeat), by Kerem Sevencan: This plugin helps you easily duplicate your objects to all Artboards.
 - [Todo Sketch Plugin](https://github.com/andrewdbass/todo-sketch-plugin), by Andrew Bass: simple tool to create todo notes for your sketch file
-- [SketchPlugins](https://github.com/eachandother/sketchplugins), by conorluddy: Only contains a single plugin for the moment: Artboards to Pages.
-Takes all of the artboards on a page and create a new page for each of them, using the artboard name as the new page name.
-- [y-tools](https://github.com/yued-fe/y-tools), by yued-fe team: Sketch plugins from yued-fe team, Scope Icon: Wrap Icon with a square(4n)